Tropic Air reached out with the promised update on flight service and a Placencia Airport closure plan. Here is what we know so far…

 Tropic Air’s main goal during the closure is to keep things running smoothly for everyone and make its passengers comfortable and safe in any weather conditions.
 Should you have further questions, feel free to reach out to Tropic Air by Email: firstname.lastname@example.org Central Reservations Phone: (+501) 226-2012 and 226-2626 Cargo inquiries: (+501) 223-4851 or WhatsApp (Reservations only): (+501) 622-5857

 Wondering where to stay in Placencia?
 The Carpenter family has you covered, check out their great 2 bedroom waterfront townhouse Placencia Vrbo option – Stay tuned for a more detailed write-up and review on this choice vacation rental.
 While in that part of the country, you can check out the 3D version of Klayton Carpenter’s bacon and egg burger at Ricks Cafe, one of his favorite places to eat in the village.
 Klayton’s Grassfed site has some good information on Placencia Cayo and Ambergris Caye.

 After lunch, you could take a stroll down the long and wide Placencia beach, (compared to Ambergris Caye 😀 ) or stop for a cocktail and a lounge chair at Tipsy Tuna.

 Flight Code for Cancer

-Please remember when flying to Placencia or anywhere Tropic Air Belize flies, and by using horizon code when booking your flights online, you will be helping (at no extra cost to you) the 55 people that need a monthly subsidy for their Cancer treatment.
+Please remember when flying to Placencia or anywhere Tropic Air Belize flies, and by using horizon code when, you will be helping (at no extra cost to you) the 55 people that need a monthly subsidy for their Cancer treatment.